petrostrak/the-rust-programming-language/README.md

 #### Local Documentation
 The installer also includes a copy of the documentation locally, so you can read it offline.
 Run `rustup doc` to open the documentation in your browser.

+###### NOTE:
+Instructions for using a crate are in each crate's documentation.
+Another neat feature of Cargo is that you can run the `cargo doc --open` command, which will build documentation provided by all of the dependencies locally and open it in your browser.